HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 Now what's the information you should take away from reading this article?

-After a quick recap of the modifications to the mainchain protocol we first looked into forward transfers sending money to a sidechain.
+After a quick recap of the modifications to the mainchain protocol we first looked into Forward Transfers sending money to a sidechain.
 The transfers are initiated on the mainchain, synchronized to the sidechain through mainchain block references and grouped into *Forward Transfers Transactions* that "mint" coins on the sidechain, similar to coinbase transactions on the mainchain.

 Money that resides on a sidechain can freely be transferred sidechain internally and there a large option space for how these payments transactions are handled on the sidechain.
 This is due to the fact that sidechain internal transactions don't involve the cross-chain transfer protocol which must be adhered to by all sidechains.

-When it comes to backward transfers there are several ways how they can be triggered.
-In most every case, a user will just create a backward transfer from within the sidechain.
+When it comes to Backward Transfers there are several ways how they can be triggered.
+In most every case, a user will just create a Backward Transfer from within the sidechain.
 If this is not possible for some reason, he can submit a Backward Transfer Request on the mainchain.
 If the sidechain has become inactive, the Ceased Sidechain Withdrawal mechanisms serves as a last resort to recover funds from a sidechain.

-All backward transfers and BTRs, are broadcast to the mainchain via Withdrawal Certificates, whereas CSWs trigger a payment directly on the mainchain without involving sidechain nodes at all.
+All Backward Transfers and BTRs, are broadcast to the mainchain via Withdrawal Certificates, whereas CSWs trigger a payment directly on the mainchain without involving sidechain nodes at all.